 Part 3 - Line 1

-THE DOWNTOWN AUSTIN ALLIANCE'S MISSION IS TO ENHANCE THE VALUE AND VITALITY OF DOWNTOWN AUSTIN ALLIANCE THROUGH A NUMBER OF SERVICES AND ADVOCACY WORKS THAT INCLUDE LITTER PICKUP, GRAFFITI REMOVAL, AMBASSADOR TEAMS, ADVOCACY FOR SOCIAL SERVICES FOR HOMELESS POPULATION, FOR PARKS AND OPEN SPACES, AND ARTS.
+THE DOWNTOWN AUSTIN ALLIANCE'S MISSION IS TO CREATE, PRESERVE AND ENHANCE THE VIBE, VITALITY AND VALUE OF DOWNTOWN AUSTIN ALLIANCE FOR EVERYONE, THROUGH A NUMBER OF SERVICES AND ADVOCACY WORKS THAT INCLUDE LITTER PICKUP, GRAFFITI REMOVAL, AMBASSADOR TEAMS, ADVOCACY FOR SOCIAL SERVICES FOR HOMELESS POPULATION, FOR PARKS AND OPEN SPACES, AND ARTS.

 Describe the Organization's Program Activity: